upkie/palimpsest/README.md

 * [RapidJSON](https://github.com/Tencent/rapidjson/) - low memory footprint, can serialize to MessagePack using other [related projects](https://github.com/Tencent/rapidjson/wiki/Related-Projects), but has linear lookup complexity as it stores dictionaries [as lists of key-value pairs](https://github.com/Tencent/rapidjson/issues/102).
 * [`std::map`](https://www.cplusplus.com/reference/map/map/) - best pick if your values all have the same type and you don't need nested dictionaries.
 * [`std::unordered_map`](https://www.cplusplus.com/reference/unordered_map/unordered_map/) - similar use case to ``std::map``, this variant usually performs faster on average.

-## Contributing

-There are many open leads to improve this project, as you already know if you landed here from a link in the README 😉 All contributions are welcome, big or small!
-Make sure you read the 👷 [contribution guidelines](CONTRIBUTING.md).